 The Office of Graduate and Professional Studies (OGAPS) requires a minimum of 32 hours for a master’s degree (M.S.) and an additional 64 hours for the PhD.
 Students in the Clinical Psychology and Industrial/Organizational Psychology programs complete a Master's Degree on the way to completing the PhD.
 Students in other doctoral programs do not complete a Master's Degree.The 96-hour total for the doctorate includes hours obtained for research activities (PSYC 691, PSYC 685).
 A minimum of 64 hours at Texas A&M is required of students who are admitted with a master's degree from another university.
-The PhD program is designed to be completed in approximately five years, with some variation across students depending on whether they plan to pursue an academic or industry career.
+The PhD program is designed to be completed in five years, with some variation across students depending on whether they plan to pursue an academic or industry career.

 We expect students to be involved in research with their primary mentor(s) as soon as, or before, they begin graduate study.
 Scientific study is the primary focus of our graduate students, and therefore the bulk of their time and effort is devoted to conducting and disseminating research.
 Students are encouraged to apply for grants to support their research and training.
 Students also are encouraged to develop collaborations with multiple faculty members.

 Proficiency in methodology and statistics is foundational to graduate study in psychology.
 All graduate students take PSYC 607 (Experimental Psychology) and PSYC 671 (Experimental Design for Behavioral Scientists) during their first year in the program and must attain a grade of B (or higher) in both courses.
 These two courses focus on statistics and methodology in psychology.
-In addition to these required courses, we strongly recommend that each student take additional statistics courses offered by Psychology or another department such as Educational Psychology or Statistics.
+In addition to these required courses, we strongly recommend that each student take additional statistics courses offered by Psychological & Brain Sciences or another department such as Educational Psychology or Statistics.

 Each area has specific requirements for doctoral students in their program, which can be found at the links below.
 All students are required to take two graduate Psychology courses (6 credit hours) outside their area of specialization, identified in collaboration with the advisor.
-Upon approval by advisor and area faculty, one graduate Psychology course (3 credit hours) can be substituted with one outside-department graduate course (3 credit hours).
+Upon approval by advisor and area faculty, one of these courses (3 credit hours) can be substituted with one outside-department graduate course (3 credit hours).
 The purpose of this requirement is to ensure that students acquire depth of knowledge in psychology beyond their specialty area.
 All breadth courses must be completed with a grade of B or higher.